karthik101/30loops-user-docs/30loops-user-docs/rest_api.rst

 When the creation succeeds, a ``201 CREATED`` response is returned, containing the ``Location`` header with the URI of the new resource.

-If the JSON_ input is not valid or isufficient to create a new resource, a ``400 BAD REQUEST`` response is returned by the server.
+If the JSON_ input is not valid or incomplete to create a new resource, a ``400 BAD REQUEST`` response is returned by the server.

 .. _`Showing Resources`: